giuven95/MovieRecommenderSystem/README.md

 ### Peculiarities of the recommendation problem

-Recommendation is different enough from classification to have its own challenges.
+Recommendation is a different enough problem from classification to have its own challenges.

 * **Novelty should sometimes be taken into account**